alexanderpareja/simplex-chat-dracula-theme/README.md

 - Optimized for extended use with reduced eye strain

 ## Installation
-To apply the Dracula Dark Mode theme to your Simplex Chat on Androidor PC:
+To apply the Dracula Dark Mode theme to your Simplex Chat on Android or PC:

 1. Download the `dracula_simplex.theme` file from this repository.
 2. Copy the file to your Android device or PC.